baagaard-usgs/spatialdata/docs/user/spatialdb/gravity-field.md

 :::{tab-item} Python

-Python applications should use the Pyre framework for creating the `CompositeDB`.
+Python applications should use the Pyre framework for creating the `GravityField`.
-We show how to do it programatically in Python for completeness.
+We show how to do it programmatically in Python for completeness.

 ```{code-block} python
 ---